-It has been found that microorganisms, including C. botulinum, are destroyed by heat at rates which depend on the temperature.
+It has been found that all microorganisms, including C. botulinum, are destroyed by heat.
 Higher temperatures kill spores more quickly.
-At any given temperature, the spores are killed at different times.
-As, some spores are more resistant to heat than other spores.
-If a graph is drawn, the number of surviving spores against time of holding at any chosen temperature, it is found experimentally that the number of surviving spores fall almost to zero.
+At any given temperature, the spores are killed based on time of exposure.
+Some spores are more resistant to heat than other spores.
+If a graph is drawn, the number of surviving spores against time of holding at any chosen temperature; it is found that the number of surviving spores fall almost to zero.

 Experimentally, it has been found that if the logarithm of t, the thermal death time, is plotted against the temperature, a straight-line relationship is obtained.
-This is shown in Fig. 1.